Ivan R. King: Career

 Ivan Robert King was born on June 25, 1927, in Queens, New York, the son of Myram King and Anne née Franzblau.
 He was awarded an academic scholarship to Lawrence Woodmere Academy, where he completed his elementary and secondary schooling.
-At the age of sixteen he enrolled at Hamilton College, graduating at nineteen with a Bachelors degree in German, Physics and Mathematics.
+At the age of sixteen he enrolled at Hamilton College, graduating at nineteen with a bachelor's degree in German, Physics and Mathematics.
 He then entered the Astrophysics graduate program at Harvard University, obtaining a PhD in 1952, at age of 25.

 In 1952 he served with United States Naval Reserve, for two years before working for the Department of Defense, until 1956, using his expertise in computing and cryptanalysis.
 He then joined the University of Illinois Urbana-Champaign, before taking up a position at the University of California, Berkeley, in 1964.
 Between 1967 and 1970 he served as the Chair of the Astronomy Department.
 He was made an Emeritus Professor in 1993.
 In 2002 he joined the University of Washington, as a research professor, where he remained scientifically active for the next decade.

 King co-authored three books and nearly 300 scientific papers.